NJBow/CV/README.md

 **Olpejeta Wild Life Conservancy** (September to November 2012)
 *Junior Zoologists Assistant*
 I was required to keep track of Giraffe numbers and collect samples from individuals.
-Strangley enough this was truly with my analytical ability emerged where by I was able to register the gender and individual giraffes from far distances through uniques patterns and markings.
+Strangley enough this was truly where my analytical ability emerged where by I was able to register the gender and individual giraffes from far distances through uniques patterns and markings.
 Not to mention spotting them in think savana bush.

 ## Interests